BETLEGEND

 Flat betting means every bet is the same size.
 You bet 2% on every game regardless of how strong you think the play is.
 This is simple, disciplined, and it works.

-If you're new to betting or you don't have a proven track record, stick to flat betting at 1-2% per game.
+The Rule of Thumb: If you're new to betting or you don't have a proven track record, stick to flat betting at 1-2% per game.
 Once you've logged 200+ bets and you can prove you're consistently beating the closing line, then consider variable sizing.
+The discipline of flat betting teaches you patience, and patience is what separates long-term winners from everyone else.

 How Confidence Should Affect Unit Size